Metabolic Confusion Diet: What Is It and How Does It Work?

 Pros:

-• Intentional eating: Most people find calorie counting challenging to stick with long-term, but it may work for some people.
+• Intentional Eating: Not everyone wants to track calories, but it does work for some people.
 Metabolic confusion may help people who want to count calories to stay accountable.
-Also, metabolic confusion requires you to plan ahead and consider what meals you'll have each day, depending on the calorie guidelines.
+Also, metabolic confusion requires planning to ensure your meals are within calorie goals, which can help you stay consistent.

-• Possibly fewer feelings of deprivation: As mentioned earlier, people who follow metabolic confusion may be less likely to overeat, as often seen with low-calorie diets, because higher-calorie days are part of the plan.
+• Possibly Fewer Feelings of Deprivation: As mentioned earlier, dieters who follow metabolic confusion may be less likely to overeat, as often seen with low-calorie diets, because higher-calorie days are part of the plan.

 Cons:

-• Encourages calorie restriction: Since metabolic confusion requires you to cut calories for a few days, it's still a low-calorie diet.
-Research overwhelmingly shows that diets that only emphasize calorie restriction without working on other food or lifestyle habits can be unsustainable and lead to metabolic adaptations.⁶
+• Encourages Calorie Restriction: Since metabolic confusion requires cutting calories for a few days, it's still a low-calorie diet.
+Research overwhelmingly shows that diets emphasizing calorie restriction without working on other food or lifestyle habits can be unsustainable and lead to metabolic adaptations that make it harder to lose weight.8

 • Sustainability: Metabolic confusion works for some people in the short term, but there isn't much research to suggest metabolic confusion is sustainable long-term.
 It's packaged as a different kind of diet, but in reality, metabolic confusion is just another type of calorie restriction.